syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-DigitalSignature.md

 signature.Reason = "I am author of this document.";

-//Create appearance for the digital siganture
+//Create appearance for the digital signature.

 signature.Appearance.Normal.Graphics.DrawImage(signatureImage, signature.Bounds);

-//Save the document into stream
+//Save the document into stream.

 MemoryStream stream = new MemoryStream();